PSNAppz/ShadowGuard/README.md

 docker run --network=host shadow_guard
 ```

+## Unit Tests:

+In order to run unit tests, you can use the shell script `run_tests.sh` in the root directory.
+The unit tests can be ran using convential Go commands.

 ## Documentation:
 TODO: Link to full API documentation, or brief outline of main methods and how to use them.